My Favorite Flocked Christmas Tree Craft and Black Friday DAY!

 Step by Step Instructions to Make Flocked Christmas Trees

-2. For each spoke of the star, cut the following lengths of pipe cleaner, two 2-½ inch lengths, one 2-inch length, and one 1-½ length.
+- For each spoke of the star, cut the following lengths of pipe cleaner, two 2-½ inch lengths, one 2-inch length, and one 1-½ length.
 Starting with the 2-½ inch lengths, twist one of the lengths onto the first spoke at the midway point.
 Use needle-nose pliers to twist tightly onto the spoke.
-Twist the second 2-½ length slightly closer to the end of the spoke in the same way you twisted the first, using needle-nose pliers, twisting tightly onto the spoke.
+Twist the second 2-½ length slightly closer to the end of the spoke like you twisted the first, using needle-nose pliers, twisting tightly onto the spoke.
 Twist the 2-inch length slightly closer to the end of the spoke and finally the 1-½ length closest to the end of the spoke.

-1. For the next snowflake, cut three 5-inch lengths of pipe cleaner.
+- For the next snowflake, cut three 5-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
-For each spoke of the star, cut the following lengths of pipe cleaner, one 2-½ inch length, one 2-inch length, and one 1-½ inch length.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 5-inch snowflake.
+For each spoke of the star, cut the following lengths of pipe cleaner: one 2-½ inch length, one 2-inch length, and one 1-½ inch length.
+Follow the directions above to add the smaller lengths to each spoke of the star to create the 5-inch snowflake.

-2. For the next snowflake, cut three 4-inch lengths of pipe cleaner.
+- For the next snowflake, cut three 4-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
-For each spoke of the star, cut the following lengths of pipe cleaner, one 2-inch length, one 1-½ inch length.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 4-inch snowflake.
+For each spoke of the star, cut the following lengths of pipe cleaner: one 2-inch length, one 1-½ inch length.
+Follow the same directions above to add the smaller lengths to each spoke of the star to create the 4-inch snowflake.

-3. For the next snowflake, cut three 3-inch lengths of pipe cleaner.
+- For the next snowflake, cut three 3-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
 For each spoke of the star, cut the following lengths of pipe cleaner, one 1-1/2 inch long.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 3-inch snowflake.
+Follow the exact directions above to add the smaller lengths to each spoke of the star to create the 3-inch snowflake.

-4. For the next snowflake, cut three 2-inch lengths of pipe cleaner.
+- For the next snowflake, cut three 2-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.
 For each spoke of the star, cut the following lengths of pipe cleaner, one 1-inch length.
-Follow the same directions above for adding the smaller lengths to each spoke of the star to create the 2-inch snowflake.
+Follow the same directions above to add the smaller lengths to each spoke of the star to create the 2-inch snowflake.

-3. Glue the next smallest snowflake onto the floral wire about 1-2 inches (spacing evenly to end with the cross at the top of the floral wire) in length, and starting with the largest snowflake, wrap the pipe cleaner over and under the spokes at the glue to secure the snowflake onto the wire.
-Use a 4-inch length for the next snowflake and then a 2-inch length for the final snowflake.
+- Glue the next smallest snowflake onto the floral wire about 1-2 inches (spacing evenly to end with the cross at the top of the floral wire) in length.
+Starting with the largest snowflake, wrap the pipe cleaner over and under the spokes at the glue to secure the snowflake onto the wire.
+Use a 4-inch length for the next snowflake and a 2-inch length for the final snowflake.

 To keep the trees upright, I made a base with a wooden spool and a birch base.

 Using a hot glue gun, attach the spool to the birch base.
-Fill the hole about 1/2 full with hot glue and add the stem of the tree.
-Hold in place till secure.
+Fill the hole about half full with hot glue and add the tree’s stem.
+Hold in place until secure.

 Before the paint dried, I added some white glitter.